StanfordAHA/CGRAFlowDoc/simulator/simulator.md

 Generator](cgra/cgra-generator.md), TBG builds a custom testbench.

-Making heavy use of TBG scripts, `run_tbg.csh` invokes the generated testbench using a given input image, and compares the resulting output image against a given gold standard.
+Making heavy use of TBG scripts, `run_tbg.csh` invokes the generated testbench using a given input image, and thereby generates the output image and/or other collateral.

 In more detail, `run_tbg.csh` currently does the following:
 * verifies and echoes the current github branch;
 * verifies and echoes essential details of the target CGRA design (i.e. memheight);
 * cleans (removes comments from) and verifies validity of bitstream config file;
+* reorders the bitstream to prevent lockup;
-* optionally calls the [CGRA Generator](cgra/cgra-generator.md) to (re)build verilog from scratch;
+* optionally calls the [CGRA Generator](cgra/cgra-generator.md) to (re)build a verilator-friendly verilog from scratch;
 * calls TBG `process_input` script to shape the input image according to DELAY paramater;
+* uses generated verilog, plus the bitstream, to build a verilator testbench;
-* uses verilator to run the testbench on the input image;
+* runs the testbench on the input image to make an output image.

-* calls TBG `process_output` script to shape the output image according to DELAY paramater;
-* compares output file(s) to gold standard file(s)
-* emits PASS (exits normally) or FAIL (exits with error code)
+#### Reordering the bitstream

+TODO explain why we have to reorder the bitstream!

+### Verilator hacks

+TODO explain why/how the design is "verilator-friendly"
+* SRAM/JTAG
+* tri-state pads

 #### run.csh vs. run_tbg.csh